 Areas of Expertise

 I provide individual therapy to individuals struggling with depression/low mood, emotion dysregulation, excessive worry, OCD, social anxiety, phobias, panic, perfectionism, or stress related to daily living.
-I also have experience in working with sexual dysfunction and unexplained somatic symptoms (e.g., shortness of breath, persistent muscle tension and pain, gastrointestinal problems).
+I also have experience in working with sexual dysfunction, and functional or unexplained somatic symptoms (e.g., shortness of breath, chronic muscle tension and pain, gastrointestinal problems).
 In addition, I have a strong interest in the intersection of culture, race, and mental health in people’s lives.

-I am scheduled to receive my doctoral degree (Ph.D.) in Clinical Psychology from the University of British Columbia in September, 2023, with a research focus on the impacts of social media use and technology on well-being.
+I received my PhD in Clinical Psychology from the University of British Columbia, with a research focus on the impacts of social media use and technology on well-being.
 My graduate training involved supervised practica focused on the assessment and treatment of anxiety, OCD, perfectionism, depression, borderline personality disorder (BPD), and sexual dysfunction.
-I am scheduled to complete my CPA-accredited psychology residency at the Nova Scotia Health Authority in Halifax (August 2023).
+I completed my CPA-accredited psychology residency at the Nova Scotia Health Authority in Halifax.
 There, I completed rotations in the assessment and treatment of BPD, medically unexplained somatic symptoms, and a range of anxiety and mood disorders.

 I am currently in the process of applying for registration with the College of Psychologists of British Columbia.
 My work at Changeways Clinic is currently supervised by Dr Randy Paterson, Clinic Director.

-I was born and raised in Kuala Lumpur, Malaysia and moved to the Lower Mainland to complete my Bachelor’s degree at Simon Fraser University.
-I then moved across the city to complete my MA (and soon, PhD) at the University of British Columbia.
+I was born and raised in Kuala Lumpur, Malaysia and moved to Canada to complete my bachelor’s degree at Simon Fraser University.
+I then moved across the city to complete my graduate studies at the University of British Columbia.
 Outside of work I enjoy cooking (and eating!), reading, going to music events, and annoying my cat, Kapri.

-To make an appointment with Adri Khalis, please call Changeways Clinic at 604 871 0490 during office hours, or email us at email@example.com.
+To make an appointment with Dr Khalis, please call Changeways Clinic at 604 871 0490 during office hours, or email us at firstname.lastname@example.org.